 1. I used to be terrified of pigeons.
 When I was a child, they physically attacked me or died in front of me on several occasions.
 Now, I just hate pigeons.
 Like really really hate them.
 They’re aggressive flying rats!

 2. I’m a middle child (the diplomat, the peacekeeper, sometimes the forgotten child).

-3. I really love reading auto/biographies and memoirs about interesting women (including ones in comic form).
-Recent favorites are Taste of Power: A Black Woman’s Story, Yes Please!, The Immortal Life of Henrietta Lacks, Fun Home, and Persepolis.
+3. I love reading auto/biographies and memoirs about interesting women (including ones in comic form).
+Recent favorites are Yes Please!, The Immortal Life of Henrietta Lacks, Taste of Power: A Black Woman’s Story, Fun Home, and Persepolis.

 4. My absolute favorite T.V. show is The Office (U.S. version).
-I can watch this show over and over again.
+This show on repeat in our home, no joke.

 5. If I could choose a superhero power, it would be telekinesis.
 Definitely telekinesis.